VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

-My first-grade daughter Mollie wanted a fun science experiment using candy, so we came up with the question "Which Chocolate Melts the Fastest?"
+My first-grade daughter Mollie wanted a fun science experiment using candy, so we came up with the question, "Which chocolate melts the fastest?"
 This experiment can be used by older children if they do more research about why chocolate melts at different rates.
-For younger kids like Mollie, it is all right to let the experiment results be mostly based on what they observed and their ideas about why it happened that way.
+For younger kids like Mollie, it is alright to let the experiment results be mostly based on what they observed and their ideas about why it happened that way.

-We covered a lot of ground in her experiment, testing wrapped or unwrapped, different kinds of chocolate and also whether added ingredients made a difference.
+We covered a lot of ground in her experiment, testing different wrapped or unwrapped kinds of chocolate, and whether added ingredients made a difference.
 The choices we made were based on her own ideas and what we already had around the house.
 You could use just one of these variables in your experiment (such as wrapped and unwrapped, or different kinds of wrappers on the same chocolate).
 See some of the videos below for ideas.

-In writing up our experiments, we usually use notebook paper as we work.
+In writing up our experiments, we usually used notebook paper as we worked.
 Depending on the age of the child, either a parent will keep notes, the child will take notes, or we will do a combination of the two.
 However, we are always careful that the notebook is written in the child's own words.
-Children are not always aware of the processes of a science experiment, so parents do need to help prompt them to go through all the steps in order:
+Children are not always aware of the processes of a science experiment, so parents do need to help prompt them to go through all the steps in order.

 - Conclusion: compare your results with your hypothesis.
 Were you right or not?
 What do you think caused the results you got?
 If you were to do the experiment again, what might you change?

 Student Sample Project

 I want to test different kinds of small chocolate candies to find out which kind melts the fastest.
 I will test these differences: